 (A) A description of plans and strategies for, and assurances concerning, maximizing coordination of services provided by the State employment service under the Wagner-Peyser Act (29 U.S.C.
-49 et seq.) and services provided in the Local Area through the American Job Center delivery system, to improve service delivery and avoid duplication of services.
+49 et seq.) and services provided in the Local Area through the AJC delivery system, to improve service delivery and avoid duplication of services.

-The Board will coordinate the career services delivered by Wagner-Peyser staff with the career services delivered by other American Job Center partners through the Memoranda of Understanding and Resource Sharing Agreement.
+The Board, through the one-stop operator, will coordinate the career services delivered by Wagner-Peyser staff with the career services delivered by other American Job Center partners through the Memoranda of Understanding and Resource Sharing Agreement.
+Most Basic Career services are provided by Frederick County Workforce Services staff.